mustafakmaz/vgg-pytorch/README.md

 Sequential models are used to create layers.

 I included some basic utilities for training and testing processes.\
-The code is device agnostic (detects the correct device).\
+The code is device agnostic (detects the correct device).

-CIFAR10 dataset is used for training and testing processes.
+CIFAR10 dataset is used for training and testing models.